-Insurers, in the meantime, weren’t entitled to costs — until Florida Gov. Ron DeSantis signed House Bill 7065 into law.
+Insurers, in the meantime, weren’t entitled to costs until Florida Gov. Ron DeSantis signed House Bill 7065 into law.

 But critics—led by seasoned coverage companies—cried foul.
-They claimed the statute had exacerbated abuse through inflated repair costs and immoderate court cases over a mission of blessings, or AOB, which have been created to speed upkeep, protect consumers from exploitation, and save them from having to chase claims.
+They claimed the statute had exacerbated abuse through inflated repair costs and immoderate court cases over a mission of blessings, or AOB, which has been created to speed upkeep, protect consumers from exploitation, and save them from having to chase claims.

 And there’s any other trade: The law consists of a new method for 1/3-birthday celebration cases to decide which side, if any, is entitled to legal professional fees after a judgment.